legovaer/drupal-coverage-support/README.md

-# Drupal Automiser
+# Drupal Github Synchroniser

-This tool will prepare your Drupal module's git repository for executing automated tests using Travis.
+This tool will prepare your Drupal.org's repository to sync with GitHub.
+This can be useful for executing automated tests using Travis.
 As Travis CI currently doesn't support Drupal.org, this tool will setup some GIT hooks which will keep your GitHub repository completely in sync with your Drupal.org repository.
 This allows you to use all the tools which work along with GitHub without concerning about abandoning drupal.org.

 ## Before you begin